Blind Estimation Algorithms for I/Q Imbalance in Direct Down-conversion Receivers: Numerical Results

 \section{Numerical Results}

 In this section, we assess the performance and robustness of our proposed algorithms.
+Table \ref{weiyibiaoge} shows the operations required for GMLE and proposed FSS.
+As can be seen, compared to GMLE, our proposed FSS estimation is free of complicated square root operations.
+Also, less additions and multiplications are required.
+Additional bit shift and absolute value operations introduced by proposed FSS are relatively easy for implementation.
+Fig. \ref{tiaoxingtu} reports the mean square error of estimated $\alpha$ and $\theta$ achieved by GMLE and FSS versus the number of received 16-QAM symbols $N$, for SNR=18dB.
+Estimation results of both algorithms are quite close which means the accuracy degradation of proposed FSS caused by simplification is slight enough.

-Fig. 3 reports the convergence of different algorithms in 16-QAM modulation with SNR=18dB.
-I/Q imbalance is set as $\alpha=0.2$ and $\theta=10^\circ$. $\Delta f$ is the normalized carrier frequency offset.
-To ignore the effect of frequency offset compensation algorithms on the BER performance, we assume that $\Delta f$ is known in receiver and is perfectly compensated after I/Q imbalance compensation.
+Fig. \ref{shoulianxing} reports the convergence of different algorithms in 16-QAM modulation with SNR=18dB.
+I/Q imbalance is set as $\alpha=0.2$ and $\theta=10^\circ$. $\Delta f$ is the normalized CFO.
+To ignore the effect of frequency offset compensation algorithms on the BER performance, we assume that $\Delta f$ is known at receiver and is perfectly compensated after I/Q imbalance compensation.

-Simulation shows that our proposed FSS and FSCSM algorithms both perform a fast BER performance convergence.
+Simulation shows that our proposed FSCSM algorithm performs a fast BER performance convergence.
 The BER can be eventually upgraded to AWGN bound (i.e. BER of ideal receiver without I/Q imbalance).
 Moreover, when frequency offset is taken into consideration, BER performance of both the proposed algorithms does not degrade.

-Fig. 4 compares the performence of conventional CSM with proposed FSCSM blind algorithm in 16-QAM, 64-QAM and 256-QAM, respectively.
-I/Q imbalance is set as $\alpha=0.3$ and $\theta=10^\circ$. $\Delta f=0$.
-And $N$ is set large enough to guarantee that the BER has converged.
+Fig. \ref{duibi} compares the performance of conventional CSM with proposed FSCSM blind algorithm in 16-QAM, 64-QAM and 256-QAM, respectively.
+Parameters are set as $\alpha=0.3$, $\theta=10^\circ$ and $\Delta f=0$.
+And $N$ is large enough to guarantee that the BER performance has converged.

-In fact, conventional CSM algorithm is sensitive to amplitude mismatch $\alpha$.
-When $\alpha$ can not be ignored, performance degradation of CSM will be obvious, especially in high order modulations.
 As can be seen, for conventional CSM algorithm, the degradation of performance can not be mitigated by simply increase $N$.
 Our proposed FSCSM algorithm solves this problem without knowledge of any other additional information and improve the BER performance to AWGN bound.